GoogleCloudPlatform/community/tutorials/elixir-phoenix-on-kubernetes-google-container-engine/index.md

 ### Create a cluster

-Container Engine lets you create Kubernetes clusters to host your application.
+Kubernetes Engine lets you create Kubernetes clusters to host your application.
 These are clusters of VMs in the cloud, managed by a Kubernetes server.

 1. Choose a cluster name.
 For the rest of these instructions, I'll assume that